What is a Child Psychologist?

 Child development is influenced by a number of factors.
 Some of these are based on what goes on within an individual, such as genetics and personal characteristics.
 Development is however also heavily influenced by environmental factors such as social relationships, relationships within the family, socio-economic factors, exposure to opportunities for learning and the culture in which a child lives.
 A child’s environment is very important and their relationships, perception of their relationships, values and what children observe and experience will have a profound effect on how children think, learn and develop.
 This combination of factors will also have a profound effect on how they view themselves and their resilience in times of adversity.
 A child psychologist considers the complex interplay of factors when attempting to assess, understand and treat children displaying a variety of difficulties.

-Understanding children and teenagers is an enormous task, so the study of child psychology is both wide and deep.
+For anyone, including a child psychologist, understanding children and teenagers is an enormous task, so the study of child psychology is both wide and deep.
 The ultimate goal of this field is to study the many influences that combine and interact to help make kids who they are and to use that information to improve parenting, education, child care and psychotherapy other areas focused on benefitting children.
 By having a solid understanding how children grow, think and behave, parents and professionals working with children can be better prepared to help the kids in their care.

 What Is Clinical Psychology?

 Clinical psychology represents the largest area of psychology.
-Specialty areas within clinical psychology include child psychologists which focus on child mental health, psychologists focusing on adult mental health, learning disabilities, emotional disturbances, substance abuse, geriatrics and health psychology.
+Speciality areas within clinical psychology include child psychologists which focus on child mental health, psychologists focusing on adult mental health, learning disabilities, emotional disturbances, substance abuse, geriatrics and health psychology.

 What Do Clinical Child Psychologists Do?